 Students can also apply for the 1-credit summer German Studies Internship (GERM5501) at the beginning of the previous fall semester.
 Contact Ursula Mangoubi in Lyons 201G, email@example.com.

 Students are encouraged to spend a year or a semester at the Ingolstadt School of Management affiliated with our partner university, the Catholic University of Eichstätt-Ingolstadt, or at the Wirtschaftsuniversität Wien (Vienna University of Economics & Business).

 Director of the business track, Prof. Daniel Bowles, Lyons Hall 201F, firstname.lastname@example.org.

 Subject to departmental approval, the Honors program in German Studies is offered to interested students who maintain a cumulative average of at least 3.3 in German.
 Under the direction of a member of the department these students are advised to begin in the second semester of their junior year, a research project that will lead to an honors thesis.

 For information please contact Martha Kraft, Administrative Assistant, German Studies, Lyons Hall - E-mail email@example.com or 617-552-3740.

 For questions during the summer (June–August) please contact Professor Michael Resler, German Studies, Lyons Hall 201C - E-mail firstname.lastname@example.org or 617-552-3744.

-- If you scored four or five on the German Language AP exam or over 600 on the SAT subject test, consult with Professor Daniel Bowles.
+- If you scored four or five on the German Language AP exam or over 600 on the SAT subject test, you have fulfilled the MCAS foreign language proficiency requirement and should consult with Professor Daniel Bowles.

 - If you scored three or less on the German Language AP exam or less than 600 on the SAT subject test, or if you have not taken either exam, you must take the German Placement Test.